alephmelo/ideal-octo-palm-tree/README.md

 # Ideal Octo Palm Tree
-I spend most of the time on my linux machine now, so being a macOS for so long made me very used to their type of widgets and I kinda miss them.
+I spend most of the time on my linux machine now, so being a macOS user for so long made me very used to their type of widgets and I kinda miss them.
 Since I use xfce for my GUI and it lacks of widgets I decided to create something light and very minimalist to keep track of things I daily need to check such as wheater, currency values, time-zones, etc.

 # Installation
 TODO.